By Abby Normal

 Both my grandmother and his mother passed in 2015, causing the whole family to sink into a deep depression.
 The worst came when my father died in 2016, one month after I started a new job.
 His death affected the kids and me greatly as we had a close relationship with him.

 As bereft as I felt, I knew I had to step up and become the parent my children needed.
 I stopped drinking and put my life back together.
 A small inheritance my grandmother had left to my father passed to my brother and me.
 That money enabled me to move out on my own, still trying to co-parent well for the sake of the children and raising my ex’s daughter.
 The more I moved on with my own life, the stronger I felt.
 I began dating, trying to normalize my life.
-I met a good man and entered into a serious relationship.
+Then i met a good man and entered into a serious relationship.
 I found myself pregnant with our daughter almost a year later.

 The truth comes out.